Go to the Nature Institute’s home page

 There are two primary portals for our experiential knowledge of the world: first our senses, and then the thinking that conceptually orders the contents of the otherwise inchoate sense reports, bringing them to meaningful and coherent appearance.
 If we could not perceive qualities through our senses, as I suggested in the previous section, we would not have a world.
 But it is equally true that without a conceptual ordering of whatever it is we receive through the senses alone, we again would have no world.

-If we are truly to recognize something — a this of a particular sort as opposed to a that — we must be able to form some conception of what we are beholding.
+And so the general truth is this: if we are truly to recognize anything — a this of a particular sort as opposed to a that — we must be able to form some conception of what we are beholding.
 Which is to say: we must grasp the ideas that inform and are inherent in what we are beholding.
 The phenomenon can present itself to us as a given reality only so far as its real and inherent thought-content becomes at the same time our thought-content.
-To see a soaring hawk while having no idea of organism, bird, wing, flight, raptor, predation, air, gravity, matter, and so on, would not be to see a hawk.
-The nearest analogy would lie in that first moment when we see something strange in the sky and have no immediate clue about what it is.
+To see a soaring hawk while having no idea of organism, bird, wing, flight, raptor, eyesight, predation, rodent, air, gravity, matter, and so on, would not be to see a hawk.

 We would not recognize a tree if, in looking up toward a cluster of green leaves, we had no ideas to tell us that the relation of the leaves to branch, trunk, and roots is very different from their relation to the visually adjacent patch of sky-blue color.
 We could in general recognize nothing of the tree at all if we had no idea of the thought-relations constituting a tree as what it is.